-Historically, we have financed our operations principally through private placements and public offerings of our common stock and sales of convertible promissory notes.
+Historically, we have financed our operations principally through private placements and public offerings of our common stock and warrants and sales of convertible promissory notes.
 Based on our current operating plan, substantial doubt about our ability to continue as a going concern for a period of at least one year from the date that the financial statements included in Item 8 of this Report are issued exists.
 Our ability to continue as a going concern depends on our ability to raise additional capital, through the sale of equity or debt securities, to support our future operations.
 If we are unable to secure additional capital, we will be required to curtail our research and development initiatives and take additional measures to reduce costs.
 We have provided additional disclosure in Note 1 to the consolidated financial statements in Item 1 of this Report and under Liquidity below.

-Recent Economic Disruptions
+Economic Disruptions World Unrest

-The global outbreak of the coronavirus disease 2019 (COVID-19) was declared a pandemic by the World Health Organization and a national emergency by the U.S. government in March 2020.
+The global outbreak of the coronavirus disease 2019 (COVID-19) was declared a pandemic by the World Health Organization unrest due to wars and a national emergency by the U.S. government in March 2020.
 This negatively affected the U.S. and global economy, disrupted global supply chains, significantly restricted travel and transportation, resulted in mandated closures and orders to "shelter-in-place" and created significant disruption of the financial markets.
 While the U.S. national emergency expired in May 2023 and substantially all closures and "shelter-in-place" orders have ended, there can be no assurance that the COVID-19 pandemic will not impact our operational and financial performance in the future, as the duration and spread of the pandemic and related actions taken by U.S. and foreign government agencies to prevent disease spread are uncertain, out of our control, and cannot be predicted.

-The continued spread Wars and acts of COVID-19 has also led to disruption and volatility in the global capital markets.
-The Russian invasion of Ukraine in February 2022 has terrorism have led to further economic disruptions.
+Wars and acts of terrorism terrorist attacks have led to further economic disruptions.
 Mounting inflationary cost pressures and recessionary fears have negatively impacted the global economy.
 Since mid-2022, at times, the U.S. Federal Reserve has addressed elevated inflation by increasing interest rates, as inflation remains elevated.
-While we were recently able to access the capital markets, in the future, we may be unable to access the capital markets, and additional capital may only be available to us on terms that could be significantly detrimental to our existing stockholders and to our business.
+While we were recently able to access the capital markets, in the future, we rates.
+Market conditions may be unable to access prevent us from accessing the capital markets, and additional capital may only be available to us on terms that could be significantly detrimental to our existing stockholders and to our business.